Harmelodic/dots/README.md

 # dots

-Dot files for configuration and custom setup, as well as custom util functions and scripts, for a POSIX/UNIX machine (i.e. Linux, MacOS, etc.)
+Dot files for configuration and custom setup, as well as custom functions and scripts, for a POSIX/UNIX machine (i.e. Linux, MacOS, etc.)

 ## Setup